Last Updated on May 10, 2022 by Christine Kaaloa

-Modena is the birth home of aceto balsamico or traditional balsamic vinegar, a dark, thick vinegar made of trebbiano grape must.
-The Balsamic vinegar experience in Modena (and the Emilia Romagna region) is not table salad type of vinegar which westerners assume.
+Modena is the birth home of Aceto balsamico or traditional balsamic vinegar, a dark, thick vinegar made of Trebbiano grape must.
+The Balsamic vinegar experience in Modena (and the Emilia Romagna region) is not the table salad type of vinegar that westerners assume.
 In Modena, the balsamic experience is elevated to the level and cost of fine wine.
-It can even be paired with ice-cream and boy, does it taste good!
+It can even be paired with ice cream and boy, does it taste good!

-While you can find many restaurants serving foods paired with balsamic vinegar, for a real aceto balsamico pairing experience, visit Aceitaia Pedroni (read about my experience here).
-Located on the edge of Modena, Aceitaia Pedroni is family owned vinegar cellar and tavern, specializing in traditional balsamic vinegar, since 1862.
+While you can find many restaurants serving foods paired with balsamic vinegar, for a real Aceto balsamico pairing experience, visit Aceitaia Pedroni (read about my experience here).
+Located on the edge of Modena, Aceitaia Pedroni is a family-owned vinegar cellar and tavern, specializing in traditional balsamic vinegar, since 1862.
 They give you a tour of how they make their Traditional Aceto Balsamico DOP.
 Visit their Osteria di Rubbiara to experience food tastings, by sampling highly matured balsamic vinegar against different food pairings.